CharlotteJackson/DC_Crash_Bot/README.md

 ### How to contribute

 Our PostGIS database currently has Open Data DC datasets on 311/Vision Zero requests, crashes, crash details, census blocks, address points, and all roadway centerlines-related data.
-We also have a small sample dataset scraped from the Pulsepoint website, with more to come soon.  **If you're interested in doing any reporting, analytics, or visualization with this data, all you need to do is 1) download pgAdmin; 2) message me for a login.**
+We also have a regular feed of DC Fire & EMS dispatch data for car crash calls.  **If you're interested in doing any reporting, analytics, or visualization with this data, all you need to do is 1) download pgAdmin; 2) message me for a login.**

 We need people with interests or skills in front-end, machine learning/NLP, data engineering, and geographic data.
 If that sounds like you, join us at an upcoming [Code for DC Meetup](https://www.meetup.com/Code-for-DC/)!